Motivic integration and Milnor fiber: Introduction

 The sets of real truncated arcs are denoted by $\mathscr L_m(\R)$.
 Replacing $\mathscr L_m$ with $\mathscr L_m(\R)$ in $\mdl X_{f, m}$, we get a real variety $\mdl X_{f, m}^1$.
 The complexification $\mdl X_{f, m}^1 \otimes \C$ of $\mdl X_{f, m}^1$ is a variety over $\C$, which is isomorphic to $\mdl X_{f, m}$, and carries a natural $\delta_m$-action, where $\delta_m = \mu_m \rtimes \gal(\C / \R)$.
 Consequently, $\mdl X_{f, m}^1$ inherits a natural $\mu_2$-action from $\mdl X_{f, m}^1 \otimes \C$.
 This is indeed how the homomorphism $\Xi$ in (\ref{sum:narr}) is constructed.

-As a subfield, $\puR$ inherits from $\puC$ a valuation map, a valuation ring, a leading term map, etc. The pair $(\puR, \OO(\puR))$ forms a henselian valued field.
+As a subfield, $\puR$ inherits from $\puC$ a valuation map, a valuation ring, etc. The pair $(\puR, \OO(\puR))$ forms a henselian valued field.
 There is a general procedure to specialize the integral $\int$ to sets in any henselian subfield of $\puC$, in particular, for those in $\tilde \R $ over $\R \dpar t$.
-It only works for constructible sets, that is, quantifier-free definable sets (all definable sets in $\puC$ are constructible because $\puC$ eliminates quantifiers), since, after all, $\puR$ is not an elementary submodel of $\puC$.
-The corresponding homomorphisms between the Grothendieck rings appear in the middle row of arrows in (\ref{sum:narr}).
+The corresponding homomorphisms between the Grothendieck rings are marked in the third row of arrows in (\ref{sum:narr}).

 Applying $\Xi$ termwise to $Z_f(T)$ brings about a (positive) motivic zeta function $Z^1_f(T)$, which belongs to $\gsv[[\A]^{-1}] \dbra T$; there is of course a negative one too.
 The rationality of $Z_f^{1}(T)$ and hence the existence of the real motivic Milnor fiber $\mathscr S_{f}^1$ in $\gsv[[\A]^{-1}]$ follows.
 Let $\mdl X_f^{1}$ be the $\puR$-trace of $\mdl X_f$.
 The image of $[\mdl X_f]$ in $\ggk \VF_{\puR}$ is $[\mdl X_f^{1}]$ and hence $\mathscr S_{f}^1$ may indeed be computed purely in the real algebraic environment as $(\Theta_{\puR} \circ \bb E_{b, \puR} \circ \int_{\puR})([\mdl X_f^1])$.